alandipert/stubwatch/README.md

     make

-That should create a `stubwatch.o` file.
+That should create a `stubwatch.so` file.

 ## Using

-    LD_PRELOAD=/path/to/stubwatch.o boot some-task
+    LD_PRELOAD=/path/to/stubwatch.so boot some-task

 [circleci]: https://circleci.com/
 [bootclj]: http://boot-clj.com/